 What is Infinity Foods doing to help end period poverty and tackle the taboo?

-Infinity foods now absorb the 5% VAT on sanitary products to help make good period products more affordable – we don’t think the tax should even exist!
-On top of that, we are donating 5% of our Natracare sanitary products sales to local women’s charities, to help fight period poverty for those most affected.
+Infinity foods now absorb the 5% VAT on menstrual products to help make good period products more affordable – we don’t think the tax should even exist!
+On top of that, we are donating 5% of our Natracare menstrual products sales to local women’s charities, to help fight period poverty for those most affected.

 Being a cooperative, we act with concern for the wider community and donate £1000s every year to local projects and charities.

-What are good quality sanitary products to you?
+What are good quality menstrual products to you?
 Why do they matter?

 First and foremost, just because something is cheap doesn’t mean it’s putting health first.
 Many products on the market being bleached or perfumed impede on health.
 Plan International UK found that 1 in 5 has changed to a less sustainable product due to cost.
 We ensure all the products we sell are affordable and believe the value for money is important.

 Infinity foods Shop has one of the best selections of natural and organic bodycare products, and that also goes for women’s health.